Non-myopic learning in repeated stochastic games: Meta-Gaming

+These latter results demonstrate how difficult it is to represent and learn non-myopic solutions in general-sum RSGs.
+In this section, we describe how {\em me}ta-{\em ga}ming (in the form of a new algorithm called {\sc mega}) can be used to reduce the strategy space of the game so that a player can both model non-myopic (cooperative) solutions and adapt to its associate's behavior.

-Gabe (summarized in Algorithm~\ref{alg:Gabe}) reduces the strategy space of an RSG to a finite set $\Phi$ of strategies or algorithms.
-Each $\phi \in \Phi$ defines a policy for all states $s \in S$.
-In this way, Gabe converts an RSG into a multi-armed bandit problem, where each {\em arm} is an expert $\phi \in \Phi$.
-Thus, rather than learning a separate policy for each state $s \in S$, the agent must learn which high-level strategies or algorithms $\phi \in \Phi$ are the most profitable, and then follow these strategies.
+{\sc mega} (Algorithm~\ref{alg:mega}) reduces the strategy space of an RSG to a finite set $\Phi_i$ of strategies or algorithms.
+Each $\phi \in \Phi_i$ defines a policy for each state $s \in S$.
+Thus, {\sc mega} reduces an RSG to a multi-armed bandit problem, where each {\em arm} is an expert $\phi \in \Phi_i$.
+Thus, rather than learning a separate policy in each state $s \in S$, the agent must learn which high-level strategies or algorithms $\phi \in \Phi$ are the most profitable.

-Gabe has similarities to the work of Elidrisi et al.~(\citeyear{Elidrisi2014}), in which the RSG is reduced to a normal-form game by identifying common sequences of actions (or paths) for each player.
-These paths are then used as the actions of a normal-form game.
-Identifying these actions relies on effective exploration strategies and clustering and thresholding algorithms.
-Gabe instead defines $\Phi$ to reduce the RSG to a multi-armed bandit problem.
-In so doing, it maintains important attributes of the original RSG.
+{\sc mega} has similarities to a method proposed by Elidrisi et al.~(\citeyear{Elidrisi2014}), in which meta-analysis is used to reduced an RSG to a normal-form game.
+This method relies on exploration strategies, and clustering and thresholding algorithms to identify common sequences of actions (or paths) for each player. {\sc mega}, instead, uses a variety of game-theoretic valuations (among other techniques) to define the set $\Phi_i$.
+These valuations can be used in any RSG of any complexity.
+Regardless of the game's complexity, {\sc mega} produces a handful of high-level strategies over which an expert algorithm learns.

+{\sc mega} makes the learning problem for RSGs similar in nature to ensemble methods \cite{EnsembleMethods}, which have been used successfully in the machine learning and AI literature.
+However, we are unaware of previous work that uses such methods for learning in general-sum RSGs.
+Determining how to effectively reduce the strategy space of an arbitrary RSG to a small set of strategies is non-trivial.

-Algorithm~\ref{alg:Gabe} requires that we solve two technical problems.
+To implement Algorithm~\ref{alg:mega}, we must solve two technical problems.
 First, we must identify an expert algorithm ${\mathcal A}$ that learns effectively in repeated interactions with unknown associates.
-A common goal for such algorithms is to learn to play nearly as well as the best expert would have performed had it always been followed.
 This problem has been well-studied in the literature \cite{auer95gambling,GIGA-WoLF,Arora2012,CrandallJAIR2014,CesaBianchi2013}.

-Second, we must define the set of experts $\Phi$.
-Ideally, in any scenario (i.e., RSG and associate) that a player is likely to encounter, at least one $\phi \in \Phi$ should play near-optimally.
-However, no single expert need be effective in all situations.
+Thus, we focus on the second technical problem: defining an effective set of experts $\Phi_i$.
+Ideally, in any scenario that a player is likely to encounter, at least one expert $\phi \in \Phi_i$ should perform well.
+However, no single expert need be effective in all scenarios.

-Given that expert algorithms have been well-studied, we focus in the next section on identifying and computing a general set of experts $\Phi$ for two-player general-sum RSGs.